Biochar initiative

 How is biochar created?

-Land restoration efforts, such as removing buckthorn and other invasive brush, often generate large amounts of biomass waste.
-Traditionally, this waste has been disposed of through open pile burning, which not only eleases harmful greenhouse gases but also degrades soil and air quality.
+Land restoration efforts, such as removing buckthorn and other invasive trees and shrubs, often generate large amounts of biomass waste.
+Traditionally, this waste has been disposed of through open pile burning, which not only releases harmful greenhouse gases but also degrades soil and air quality.

-Processing this wood waste in specialized biochar kilns is an alternative restores degraded land, mitigates climate change, improves soil and water quality, Biochar kilns provide a more sustainable alternative, transforming this waste into a valuable resource while minimizing harmful emissions.
+Processing this wood waste in specialized biochar kilns is an alternative to open pile burns that restores degraded land, mitigates climate change, improves soil and water quality.
+Biochar kilns provide a more sustainable alternative, transforming this waste into a valuable resource while minimizing harmful emissions.

 Benefits of Biochar